 BROKEN

 A ceramic can be an object of great physical beauty.
 Valuable.
 But inevitably fragile.
 Equally to be human is to be vulnerable.
 We can be injured physically, emotionally and spiritually.
 Many followers of Christ suffer the effects of abuse.

-.

 Kintsugi is an art, but more.
 As a philosophy, kintsugi is similar to the Japanese philosophy of wabi-sabi, which encourages us to embrace the flawed or imperfect.
 As a philosophy, it treats breakage and repair as part of the history of an object, rather than something to hide or gloss over.
 All this has profound resonance with the healing journey after a traumatic experience.